jepperson2/HElib_QRS_DETECTION/README.md

 ## 11. Acknowledgements ##
 Credits to **Shai Halevi** for developing and maintaining HElib

-Credits to **Quentin McGaw** for developing and maintaining hbc, and for answering some of my questions about using his API
+Credits to **Quentin McGaw** for developing and maintaining hbc, and for answering my questions about using his API

 Thanks to **Prof. Miss Laiha** (University Malaya) for her supervision over my research